Translation quiver varieties: Translation quivers

 are bijections such that for any arrow $a:i\to j$, we have $\si a:\ta j\to i$.
 The map \ta is called a \idef{translation} and the map \si is called a \idef{semitranslation}.
-There is a quiver automorphism $\ta:\Ga\to\Ga$ defined on vertices as before and defined on arrows as $\ta=\si^2:\Ga_1\to\Ga_1$.
+There is a quiver automorphism~ $(\ta,\si^2)$ of $\Ga$ which we will sometimes denote as $\ta$ by abuse of notation.
 A quiver morphism $f:\tl\Ga\to\Ga$ between two translation quivers is called a translation quiver morphism if it commutes with $\ta$ and $\si$.
 We define the opposite translation quiver to be $(\Ga^\op,\ta\inv,\si\inv)$.